Left Renewal

-Left Renewal is a political faction that exists within the Australian Greens, primarily the NSW Greens branch, which was established publicly in late 2016.
-Described by elements of the media as hard left, it regularly promotes ideologies and beliefs such as anti-capitalism, anti-imperialism, feminism, and anti-racist arguments through its online spaces and community events.
+Left Renewal was a political faction that existed within The Greens NSW, which was established publicly in late 2016.
+Described by elements of the media as hard left, it regularly promoted ideologies and beliefs such as anti-capitalism, anti-imperialism, feminism, and anti-racist arguments through its online spaces and community events.

 Ideology

 Left Renewal launched their official Statement of Principles in late December 2016.
 It mirrors the Four Pillars that are the foundation policies of The Australian Greens and state Greens branches, with added emphasis on the intersection between these pillars and a critique of capitalism.

 The group has also made comment, through Facebook posts, printed flyers, and other media, on issues such as left populism, the rise of Jeremy Corbyn, rape culture, carceral feminism, Indigenous sovereignty, Palestinian self-determination and the state of Israel, the rise of modern fascism, the Australian housing crisis of the 2010s, public school funding, the RAAF's participation in the Syrian conflict, the refugee crisis and Australia's refugee detention centres, penalty rates, and many other progressive issues.